-- 523 (a) Except as otherwise provided in this charter, the city council, by ordinance, shall prescribe the functions or duties, and establish, abolish, alter, consolidate, or leave vacant all nonelective offices, positions of employment, departments, and agencies of the city, as necessary for the proper administration of the affairs and government of this city. - 527 (b) Except as otherwise provided by this charter or by law, the directors of departments and - other appointed officers of the city shall be appointed solely on the basis of their respective - 529 administrative and professional qualifications. - 530 (c) All appointive officers and directors of departments shall receive such compensation as - prescribed by ordinance or resolution. - 532 (d) There shall be a director of each department or agency who shall be its principal officer. - Each director shall, subject to the direction and supervision of the mayor, be responsible for - the administration and direction of the affairs and operations of that director's department or - 535 agency. - 536 (e) All appointive officers and directors under the supervision of the mayor shall be - 537 nominated by the mayor with confirmation of appointment by the city council.
-All - 538 appointive officers and directors shall be employees at-will and subject to removal or - suspension at any time by the mayor unless otherwise provided by law or ordinance.
+514 prescribe the functions or duties and establish, abolish, alter, consolidate, or leave vacant all

+515 nonelective offices, positions of employment, departments, and agencies of the city as

+- 516 necessary for the proper administration of the affairs and government of this city. - 517 (b) Except as otherwise provided by this charter or by law, the directors of departments and - other appointed officers of the city shall be appointed solely on the basis of their respective - 519 administrative and professional qualifications. - 520 (c) All appointed officers and directors of departments shall receive such compensation as - 521 prescribed by ordinance or resolution. - 522 (d) There shall be a director of each department or agency who shall be its principal officer. - 523 Each director shall be subject to the direction and supervision of the appointing authority and - shall be responsible for the administration and direction of the affairs and operations of such - 525 director's department or agency. - 526 (e) All appointed officers and directors under the supervision of the appointing authority - shall be nominated by the mayor or any member of the city council with confirmation of - 528 appointment by the city council.
+All appointed officers and directors shall be employees at - 529 will and subject to removal or suspension at any time by the appointing authority unless - 530 otherwise provided by law or ordinance.